lambdalisue/femto/README.md

 -   Preview panel (bundle)

-    With `previewPanel` plugin, femto add preview panel to check the output of the current text.
+    femto has a preview panel to check the output of the current text.
     It is under developping now

 -   `TAB` indent and `SHIFT + TAB` outdent (features)